 - Interns receive at least 2 hours of individual supervision and 2 hours of group supervision per week

 - Interns present journal articles after case presentations, and facilitate discussions that relate the significance of the article to practicing psychologists (Journal articles must be pre-approved by the intern’s supervisor and, have been published in a reputable journal within the last two-years).

-- Interns are responsible for the diagnosis and treatment of approximately 18 school-based individual and group therapy clients (see Appendix F for demographic information).
+- Interns are responsible for the diagnosis and treatment of approximately 17 school-based individual clients.
 Interns are expected to provide case management, crisis intervention, family therapy, and interdisciplinary consultation for their clients as needed.
 In order to ensure exposure to a diversity of clients, interns’ caseloads are carefully selected and monitored.

-- Interns conduct weekly therapy groups with children, adolescents, parents, and families.
+- Interns are responsible for conducting one weekly therapy group with children and adolescents.
 Groups focus on a topic or theme which is selected by the group leader in conjunction with the supervisor.
 Topics include, but are not limited to, anger management, social skills development, independent living skills, and parenting skills.
 Groups may be structured and on a particular topic, psychoeducational, or process oriented.
 Additionally, interns may offer suggestions for group topics or develop groups for the PSC or community partners as part of an elective experience.

 Location of Services

 - Approximately 80% of direct service hours are provided at school sites and approximately 20% are provided at the PSC.